netpp/netpp/README.md

 ```c++
 dispatcher.startLoop();
 ```
-For more information, take a look at /example/*.
+For more information, take a look at example/*.

-## The classes you might needs
-* TcpClient - the client
-* TcpServer - the server
-* Events - the interface provide event handlers
-* Timer - the timer
-* Address - wrap of linux sockaddr_in
-* Channel - a socket read/write channel
-* ByteArray - a big ending byte buffer